Giorgiosaud/giorgiosaud.io/src/content/notes/self-healing-url-in-astro.md

 ```

 Before rendering my 404 page I will try to detect the self-healing ID and redirect to the collection available with this ID then in my normal URL I don't need to apply this but in the shareable link, I will include it because in other pages is common that the link is bad referenced.
+> Thanks to [Tim Neubauer](https://timneubauer.dev/blog/copy-code-button-in-astro/) for the copy code button i use it only touching the css, and a little copilot refactor but it was great.